 Fendi x RIMOWA

 RIMOWA isn’t just focused on streetwear collabs.
 The luxury luggage maker has also worked with LVMH stablemate Fendi.
-The collab, which launched last November, included a suitcase with black neoprene lining, an aluminum outer with gray Fendi logos, and cuoio romano leather handles.
+The collab, which launched in November 2019, included a suitcase with black neoprene lining, an aluminum outer with gray Fendi logos, and cuoio romano leather handles.
 It was topped off with an orange Fendi-branded luggage strap.

-RIMOWA has now unveiled its second Fendi collab.
+RIMOWA also launched a second Fendi collab.
 The release features RIMOWA’s new visual identity, alongside a contrast blue or red leather detailing.

 Solebox x RIMOWA